Skip navigation

 First, identify what locality or subdivision the zone is in.
 Often an enterprise zone encompasses nearly a whole community.
 Or there may be multiple cities in a county with an enterprise zone.
 If the zone anticipates having only one business, then the name of the zone could include the name of the business as seen in the list of examples below.

-Second, indicate if the zone is a Reinvestment Zone or an Enterprise Zone
+Second, indicate if the zone is a Reinvestment Zone (RZ), an Enterprise Zone (EZ) or a Tax Increment Reinvestment Zone (reported in the Ch312 database only if the TIRZ is also approving an abatement).

 Third, if the zone is a reinvestment zone, include the “zone number.”
 If there are two or more zones in a given community/taxing unit, the zone number must be in numerical order (e.g. Reinvestment Zone 1, Reinvestment Zone 2).
-Ordinance numbers or dates should not be included in the name.
+Ordinance numbers, dates or the terms of "Co.," "Company" and "LLC" should not be included in the name.

 Fourth, if the zone is in an enterprise, then a tract number and block number are necessary to identify where the business is located in within the enterprise zone.
 Tract and block numbers are based on federal census numbers and are typically good for 10 years when the census is done again.
 Tract and block numbers can be found on the Governor’s website.